 About Neil D. Breslin

-Neil David Breslin, Democrat, is currently serving his tenth term as New York State Senator.
-He represents the 44th District, which consists of parts of Albany County and parts of Rensselaer County.
-Born as one of six children on June 9, 1942, Neil is a lifelong resident of Albany.
+Neil David Breslin, Democrat, is currently serving as New York State Senator representing the 46th District, which consists of parts of Albany County, parts of Schenectady County and Montgomery County.
+Born as one of six children, Neil is a lifelong resident of Albany.

-On academic scholarship, Neil attended Fordham College from which he graduated in 1964 with a BS degree in Political Science.
-While in law school at the University of Toledo, he was named the editor-in-chief of the Law Review and was also selected as outstanding student in his class.
+On academic scholarship, Neil attended Fordham College from which he graduated with a BS degree in Political Science.
+While in law school at the University of Toledo, he was named the editor-in-chief of the Law Review.
 Upon graduation from law school, Neil became an associate in the firm of Garry Cahill & Edmunds and two years later became a partner in a new firm entitled Garry, Cahill, Edmunds & Breslin.
 In 1981, Neil formed a partnership with his two brothers, Michael and Thomas.
 Currently, Neil practices law as "of counsel" to the firm of Barclay Damon, LLP.

-Neil currently serves as Co-Chair of the Legislative Ethics Commission and is a member of the Legislative Ethics Commission.
-Neil is the former President of the National Conference of Insurance Legislators (NCOIL) and former Chair of NCOIL’s Special Committee on Race in Insurance Underwriting.
+Neil currently serves as Co-Chair of the Legislative Ethics Commission and is a member of the Legislative Commission on Rural Resources.
+Neil is the former and longest serving President of the National Conference of Insurance Legislators (NCOIL) and former Chair of NCOIL’s Special Committee on Race in Insurance Underwriting.
 In addition, he is the former Chair of the State/Federal Relations Committee.
 In recognition of his dedication and commitment, Senator Breslin has received awards from numerous organizations including the Environmental Planning Lobby, Capital Area Council of Churches, the Legal Project, the Homeless Action Committee, Upper Hudson Planned Parenthood, Caregivers Respite Services of Catholic Charities, University at Albany's Presidential Honors Society, New York State Bar Association, American Civil Liberties Union, KidsPeace National Centers, Nelson A. Rockefeller College of Public Affairs and Policy ("Distinguished Public Service Award") and Robert F. Kennedy Democratic Club ("Profiles in Courage Award").
 In addition, in 2009, he was the recipient of the Pathways of Hope Award given by the Clearview Center, the Advocacy Award given by the International Center of the Capital Region, the Community Service Award from Centro Civico Hispanoamericano; and was honored by the Capital District Area Labor Federation for years of service to the labor movement and working families.
 He was also the recipient of the 2012 “Voice of Progress Award” given by the RFK Democratic Club and in 2013, he received the “Person of the Year Award” given by the Troy Youth Association.
 In 2014, he received the Distinguished Leadership Award given by the Autism Society of the Greater Capital Region.
-Most recently, in 2015, he was named a Champion in Compassion, an award given by the Homeless and Travelers Aid Society.
+In 2015, he was named a Champion in Compassion, an award given by the Homeless and Travelers Aid Society.
 In 2017, he received the Centennial Medallion from Catholic Charities of the Diocese of Albany as well as the CWA Solidarity Award.
 In 2018, he received the Humanitarian Award from Living Resources.
 In 2019, he received the 2019 Public Service Award from the Insurance Federation of New York.
 In 2020, he received the Legislator of the Year Award from the NYS Society of Orthopaedic Surgeons.
 In 2021, he received the John Dunne Champion of Justice Award from Prisoners’ Legal Services.
 He received the Jim Perry Progressive Leadership Award from Citizen Action of New York in 2022 and most recently, in 2023, he received the UAlbany Medallion Award.